mike10004/requery-face/README.md

 * make the Cascade object immutable
 * be more efficient in creating image data integer arrays (instead of using a lot of Raster `getSample(x, y)` calls)
+* use single-channel representations of images (instead of 4-channel RGBA)

 [liuliu]: http://libccv.org/